josdejong/mathjs/docs/extension.md

 - `{Boolean} override`
   If true, existing functions will be overwritten.
 False by default.
 - `{Boolean} wrap`
-  If true (default), the functions will be wrapped in a wrapper function which converts data types like Matrix to primitive data types like Array.
+  If true, the functions will be wrapped in a wrapper function which converts data types like Matrix to primitive data types like Array.
   The wrapper is needed when extending math.js with libraries which do not support the math.js data types.
+Default value is false.

 Math.js can be extended with functions and variables: